InspiryThemes/realhomes-docs/docs/currency-switcher-modern.md

 ![Real Homes Documentation](images/other-features/wp-currencies-settings.png)

-Now you need to navigate to **Dashboard → Appearance → Customizer** and look for Header panel.
+Now you need to navigate to **Dashboard → Real Homes → Customize Settings** and look for Header panel.
 This panel contains **Currency Switcher** section ( which only appears if related plugin is installed ) There you can configure related settings.

 ![Real Homes Documentation](images/other-features/header-customizer.png)